Helge-Stein-Group/Slurry_Bot/README.md

 #### Wiring of NEMA 23

 The NEMA 23 is a larger and more powerful motor, operated using a TB6600 motor driver and a 12-volt power supply.
-Ensure that the switches are in the correct positions as shown in the diagram.
-In this example, the motor is wired to pins D4 and D5, so in the Python code, it would be referred to as motor 1.
-This configuration is detailed in the code found in the file `testing_ground.ipynb`.
+Ensure that the switches are set to the correct positions as shown in the diagram.
+In this example, the motor is wired to pins D4 and D5, so in the Python code, it is referred to as motor 1.
+This configuration is detailed and can be tested by cloning the repository and running the motor lines in the file `examples.ipynb`.

 <img src="https://github.com/Helge-Stein-Group/Slurry_Bot/blob/35829d3e5a5cdf57512fba0788122d6e9e0ffcd1/wiring_diagram_2.jpeg" width="500" height="500"/>